podgorskip/rag-chatbot-obsidian-vault/README.md

 **Answers are irrelevant or hallucinated**

-Lower `MIN_SIMILARITY` in `rags/rag_config.py` to retrieve more chunks, or rebuild the index after updating your notes.
+Lower `min_similarity` in `rags/rag_config.py` to retrieve more chunks, or rebuild the index after updating your notes.

 **Slow responses**